Leaf Collection and Disposal Programs

-Drop-Off: Leaves can also be dropped off at the leaf composting area at the Landfill (year round) or after hours at 263 Olcott Street during the Fall from October 15th to December 31st.
-Leaves which are dropped off may be loose or in paper bags.
+Transfer Station and After Hours Drop-Off: Leaves can be dropped at the Transfer Station at no charge to Machester residents year round during normal transfer station hours (Mon - Sat.
+7:15 am to 3:00 pm).
+Leaves can also be dropped off after hours (3:15 pm to dusk) at the 263 Olcott Street leaf collection site from October 15th to December 31st of each year.
+Leaves which are dropped off must be loose or in paper bags.
 NO PLASTIC BAGS - they cause contamination to the compost!

 Vacuum Collection : The Town performs a one-time around pass with Leaf Vacuuming trucks to remove loose piles of leaves from the curb.
 Historically, collection starts at the end of October/early November.
 This operation is handled and managed by the Town's Highway Department.
 Please click here for more information on the Town's Vacuum Leaf collection that is performed during the Fall months, or call 860-647-3233.

-Through the miracle of Mother Nature (and with a little help from the employees in the Sanitation Division), leaves are turned into rich, organic compost in as little as fourteen weeks.
+Through the miracle of Mother Nature (and with a little help from the employees in the Sanitation Division), leaves are turned into rich, organic compost in 3-6 months.
+Temperature and moisture are the two main factors that determine how quickly the leafy materials break down.
 Compost is a great mulch for flower beds and gardens and can also be used as a soil amendment.
-Compost is available for sale at a modest price at the Landfill on Olcott Street.
-Please call 860-647-3257 or email for more information on obtaining compost.
-Give it a try in your garden.
-We know you will happy with the results.
+Compost is available for sale at a modest price at the Landfill at 311 Olcott Street.
+Please call 860-647-3257 or email us for more information on purchasing compost.
+Try it in your garden or as an amendment to your lawn!

 Grass can be bagged and collected at the curb as part of the bagged yardwaste collection program, which runs from Mid-March through the following mid-January, for 10 months each year.
 Bags cannot exceed 50 pounds per bag.